waklose/keyboard/v1/README.md

 ## Code
 * The raspberry pi 4 was configured as a keyboard using [this](https://randomnerdtutorials.com/raspberry-pi-zero-usb-keyboard-hid/) online tutorial.
 * The code was written in python and it is not appended.
 It was a very simple while true loop.
-It did not check handle *switch bounce* in any way, however this did not turn out to be a problem.
+It did not handle *switch bounce* in any way, however this did not turn out to be a problem.

 ## Choice of components
 * Raspberry pi 4: A small computer in and of itself, so it's definitely way stronger than needed.
 I used it simply because I had one at hand, and it is connected to the pcb via a flat cable so it can still be disconnected and used for other projects.
 A simple microcontroller such as the *Arduino Pro Micro* would be a more reasonable choice.
 However the microchip (ATmega32U4) has fewer gpio ports and would require me to make a standard keyboard matrix.
 Which would require a diode for every switch in order to avoid ghosting.
 It seemed simpler use a controller with more gpio ports.